Deep Signature FBSDE Algorithm: Numerical results

+Therefore, we are able to apply our numerical method, and compare solutions with the true solution, and solutions from other numerical schemes.

 In this example, we choose the following parameters in simulation, $x_0 = 1, \sigma = 1, \ r = 0.01, T = 1, m=3$.
 In Figure \ref{fig:lookback_T1}, we compare the convergence of lookback option prices from different methods, and different time discretization steps.
 Vanilla-LSTM refers to the algorithm that the inputs to the neural networks are the stock prices.
 PDGM from \cite{saporito2020pdgm} is a numerical scheme based on recurrent neural network, and it is used to solve PPDEs.
 LogSig-LSTM and Sig-LSTM refer to the two numerical algorithms proposed in this study.
-Figure \ref{fig:lookback_error} and Figure \ref{fig:lookback_time} list all computation errors and running times over different methods and time steps respectively.
+Figure \ref{fig:lookback_error} list all computation errors over different methods and time steps respectively.

 The first observation is that under the same number of time steps, the numerical solutions from all methods are very similar.
 Secondly, the key to improve the numerical solutions to be closer to the true solution is the number of the time steps during simulation, which is quite intuitive.
-The smaller the mesh size during simulation, the result is better.
-With $n=5000$, our log-signature and signature perform the best, and with $\tilde{n} = 20$, the numerical solution is only approximately 0.6\% apart from the true solution.
+As we can see in Figure \ref{fig:lookback_error}, the numerical error goes down with smaller the mesh sizes.
+In particular, with $n=5000$, our log-signature and signature perform the best, and with $\tilde{n} = 20$, the numerical solution is only approximately 0.6\% apart from the true solution.
 The third observation is that the convergence rate is slower with smaller number of segmentations $\tilde{n}$ in log-signature and signature method.
 In addition, with a larger number of segmentations, the numerical results are generally better.
 Therefore, one may be encouraged to have $n$ become as large as possible.
 However, this is not feasible in practice due to the running times.

 Figure \ref{fig:lookback_time} compares the running times over different methods and time steps respectively.
 The running times are approximately linear with the number of segmentations and time steps.
 Log-signature and signature methods run 100 times faster with 5 segmentation ($\tilde{n} =5$) than vanilla-LSTM with 500 times steps ($n = 500$).
 Therefore, summarizing the stock data paths into signature into a few segmentations, and then inputting them into the neural network would save us a great amount of time, and obtain the similar accuracy.